mad-lab/transit/src/pytransit/doc/source/transit_methods.rst

 -*Output File*
    -*GSEA*
-      -ID descr: ID of the pathway, SAGER Category, GO Term, with its description.
+      - ID descr: ID of the pathway, functional category, or GO term, with its description.
 This information comes from the annotation file

-      -Total genes: The number of genes in the pathway
+      - Total genes: The number of genes in the pathway

-      -score: Enrichment Score
+      - score: Enrichment Score

-      -P-Value: Statistical Significance
+      - P-Value: Statistical Significance

-      -P-Adjust : FDR Correction
+      - P-Adjust : FDR Correction

-      -rank of genes: According to Subramanian, "The goal of GSEA is to determine whether the member of S are randomly distributed throughout L or primarily find at the top or bottom", taken this into account, we presented the genes sorted by the position they have in the resampling file.
+      - list of genes in the category, ranked by their log-fold-change (from resampling).
+Rank values near 0 or near N (total number of genes in genome) are the most interesting (representing pathways with high enrichment)

    -*HYPE*

-      -ID descr, ID of the pathway, SAGER Category, GO Term, with its description.
+      - ID descr: ID of the pathway, functional category, or GO term, with its description.
 This information comes from the annotation file

-      -Total genes, The number of genes in the pathway.
-The genes considered hits are those with p-value < 0.05 -Total in the intersection, The number of genes that are in the pathway and the whole genome -P-Value, the statistical significance
+      - Total genes, The number of genes in the pathway.
+The genes considered hits are those with p-value < 0.05

+      - Total in the intersection, The number of genes that are in the pathway and the whole genome

+      - P-Value, the statistical significance

-      -P-Adjust, FDR correction of the p-value
+      - P-Adjust, FDR correction of the p-value (using Benjamini-Hochberg)

-      -genes in intersection.
+      - genes in intersection of the pathway and list of hits (conditional essentials)

    -*GSEA-Z, GSEA-CHI*

-      -ID descr, ID of the pathway, SAGER Category, GO Term, with its description.
+      - ID descr: ID of the pathway, functional category, or GO term, with its description.
 This information comes from the annotation file

-      -Total genes, The number of genes in the pathway
+      - Total genes, The number of genes in the pathway

-      -Score, Either Z or Chi, according to the one selected to calculate -P-Value, the statistical significance
+      - Score, Either Z or Chi, according to the one selected to calculate

+      - P-Value, the statistical significance

-      -P-Adjust, FDR correction of the p-value
+      - P-Adjust, FDR correction of the p-value

-      -Rank of Genes, list of genes in the pathway and their position in the resampling file.
+      - Rank of Genes, list of genes in the pathway and their position in the resampling file (LFC order).

 -----------------------------------